 I tried to come up something more original than fondue (such a cliché, amirite) but there simply is no such thing as going to Switzerland and not indulge in this iconic meal.
 Period.
 Although most Swiss you will meet will rebuff at the idea of eating fondue when there’s no snow on the ground, tourists are allowed to infringe this unspoken rule.
 Because cheese.

-48 hours in Zurich: a few day trips ideas (if you have time)
+Day trips from Zurich: a few suggestions (if you have time)

 - Eiger – Jungfrau Glacier